Stillwater’s Rob Walker: The Technician

 The Follies and the Stage Before the Stage

-Warner Robins High School's Follies was a spring production that ran for roughly four decades, from the mid-1960s into the late 1970s, and in its prime it was a must-see event in Houston County.
+Warner Robins High School's Follies was a spring production that ran for roughly four decades, into the late 1970s, and in its prime it was a must-see event in Houston County.
 Part rock show, part variety revue, it mixed rock and roll, country, 50s nostalgia, and Broadway numbers in a show, backed by a student stage band whose job was to hold all of it together.
-The Follies was directed by Ronald "Ronnie" Barnes, a History and Government teacher whose influence on Middle Georgia musicians is still felt today.
-His birthday brings former students to his home in Chattanooga to perform for him decades later, Rob among them, whenever he can make the trip.
+They called themselves The Stage Band.

 The Follies stage band of 1972 was, in retrospect, something close to a rehearsal for the next fifty years.